zendframework/zend-expressive/docs/book/v3/reference/migration.md

 in your latest changes (assuming you are using version control), or have a backup of your existing code.

-Install the migration tooling using the following comamnd:
+Install the migration tooling using the following command:

 ```bash
 $ composer require --dev zendframework/zend-expressive-migration